jan-bogaerts/mark/src/mark/src/mark.md

 ### main window
 - the main-window component is the content of the first window that is shown when the application starts.
-- the root of the main window consists out of a configProvider component (from antd) which is used to apply the theme to the antd components: `theme={{algorithm: theme === 'dark' ? darkAlgorithm : defaultAlgorithm}}`
+- the root of the main window consists out of a configProvider component (from antd) which is used to apply the theme to the antd components: `theme={{algorithm: theme === 'dark' ? darkAlgorithm : defaultAlgorithm}}`.
+These algorithms are imported from antd.
 - it contains the following components:
   - a toolbar: located at the top of the window.
   - an extra div (together with the toolbar in the header), with classname `os-draggable`, used to drag the window around